Manitoba Highway 45

-Provincial Trunk Highway 45 (PTH 45) is a provincial highway in the southwest region of the Canadian province of Manitoba.
+Provincial Trunk Highway 45 (PTH 45) is a provincial highway in the Parkland Region of the Canadian province of Manitoba.
 It runs from PTH 16 and PTH 83 in the town of Russell to PTH 10 5 km north of the village of Erickson.

-PTH 45 provides an alternate route to Riding Mountain National Park for travelers coming from Saskatchewan and the western part of Manitoba as opposed to taking the Yellowhead Highway to Minnedosa and PTH 10 north.
+PTH 45 provides an alternate route to Riding Mountain National Park for travellers coming from Saskatchewan and the western part of Manitoba as opposed to taking the Yellowhead Highway to Minnedosa and PTH 10 north.

 PTH 45 is officially named the Russell Subdivision Trail.
 The speed limit is 100 km/h (62.5 mph).

+Route description

+PTH 45 begins in the Rural Municipality of Russell - Binscarth in Russell at an intersection with PTH 16 / PTH 83 at the southeastern corner of town.
+It passes by some businesses before heading through rural farmland to leave Russell and enter the Rural Municipality of Riding Mountain West.
+The highway curves southeastward as it passes through the communities of Silverton and Angusville, crossing PR 478 and PR 476 prior to entering the Rossburn Municipality.